7 Rules of Investing

 This piece of advice is excellent but is not original to Mr. Montier.
 As I wrote in So, You Want to Be a Value Investor?, superstar value investor Seth Klarman has written a book entitled Margin of Safety on the importance of investment humility.
 Anyone can conduct a discounted cash flow (DCF) analysis on a stock and come up with a valuation, but all too often analysts see the number that pops out from such DCF spreadsheets as the gospel, rather than an estimate.
 Estimates can be WRONG, either through human error or simple bad luck.
 Consequently, the prudent thing to do is to discount your value estimate by a substantial amount (e.g., 15% to 20%) so that even if your initial estimate is wrong, the price you pay for the stock is so cheap that the investment still can turn out to be profitable.
 For more on the importance of investment humility, see my article Steak n Shake: Value Stock Extraordinaire and Berkshire Hathaway Wannabe.

-Montier applied this first investment maxim to the stock market and argued that there is no margin of safety for any asset class: “Today it appears that no asset class offers a margin of safety.”
+Montier applies this first investment maxim to the current market and argues that there currently is no margin of safety for any asset class: “Today it appears that no asset class offers a margin of safety.”
 In fact, Montier goes even further and says that all asset classes are overvalued.
-With regard to stocks, Grantham, Mayo, Van Otterloo’s (GMO) most current asset allocation model (April 2013) demonstrates that no equity style is projected to match the stock market’s long-term average annual real rate of return of 6.5% over the next seven years!
-The best of the worst are emerging-market stocks at 6.2% and “high quality”
+With regard to stocks, he provides Grantham, Mayo, Van Otterloo’s (GMO) most current asset allocation model and demonstrates no equity style is projected to match the stock market’s long-term average annual real rate of return of 6.5% over the next seven years!
+The best of the worst are “high quality”

-With regard to bonds, Montier was even more pessimistic.
-He estimated that the ten-year U.S. Treasury “should” be yielding 4.5% to 5.0% based on a real rate of return of 1.5%, a 2.5% inflation forecast, and a 0.5% to 1.0% “fudge factor” in case inflation is higher than expected.
+With regard to bonds, Montier is even more pessimistic.
+He estimates that the ten-year U.S. Treasury “should” be yielding 4.5% to 5.0% based on a real rate of return of 1.5%, a 2.5% inflation forecast, and a 0.5% to 1.0% “fudge factor” in case inflation is higher than expected.
 In contrast to this fair-value yield, the actual yield on 10-Year

 One of the “arguments” for owning equities that we regularly encounter is the idea that one should hold equities because bonds are so unattractive.
 I’ve described this as the ugly stepsisters’ problem because it is akin to being presented with two ugly stepsisters and being forced to date one of them.
 Not a choice many would relish.
 Personally, I’d rather wait for Cinderella to come along.